California Foundation For Stronger Communities

 How does California Foundation For Stronger Communities spend its money?

 California Foundation For Stronger Communities directs 99% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to California Foundation For Stronger Communities tax-deductible?